theforeman/rfcs/text/0001-PXE-Booting-UEFI.md

 # Summary
 [summary]: #summary

 The goal of this feature is to implement PXE booting of UEFI systems.
 In the default configuration on at least RHEL6, RHEL7 and Debian stable platforms, both BIOS and UEFI systems should be able to PXE boot including Discovery Image.
-Foreman bootdisk UEFI support is out of scope of this task.
+Foreman Bootdisk UEFI support is out of scope of this task.

 # Owners